ciscoheat/superforms-web/src/routes/+page.md

 <svelte:head><title>Superforms for SvelteKit</title></svelte:head>

 > Superforms 1.0 has just been released!
 Check out [what's new](/whats-new-v1), and the [migration guide](/migration) for information on how to update.
+Documentation for 0.x can be found [here](https://superforms-legacy.vercel.app/).

 <Header />